Ethiopian Adoption Snafu. Well, I finally received some of our birth certificates, but in the…

+Missing my boy.
 How is it even possible to miss someone that you’ve never met?
 Can it be the same as loving a baby that you are pregnant with?
-I remember my first pregnancy and it was a heart felt yearning for seeing what this little person looked like, being able to hold this little person and pour all your love into a being that you’ve never met, you just know that you are carrying within you.
+I remember my first pregnancy, and it was a heartfelt yearning for seeing what this little person looked like, being able to hold this little person and pour all your love into a being that you’ve never met, you just know that you are carrying within you.

 It was almost an ache, the last few months.
 Not the ache of pregnancy, but the ache of being *so* ready, so past ready to meet this child.
 I loved being pregnant.
 The kicks, squirms, hiccups…watching my belly transform before my eyes from normal to completely transformed into a temporary home for my child.

 My son’s temporary home is an orphanage.
-He is in a Christian orphanage and I’m hoping that he is loved on.
-He eats, when he can eat.
-He must share because food is limited in Africa.
-I don’t know if he is too warm or too cold, if he has a bed or who protects him.
+He is in a Christian orphanage.
+I’m hoping that he is loved on.
+He eats when he can eat.
+Sadly, he must share because the food is limited in Africa.
+I don’t know if he is too warm or too cold if he has a bed or who protects him.
 He doesn’t fall asleep to the lull of calming voices or his mom’s heartbeat.
-He left everything that he knew.
-He left his village, his birthmom and his siblings.
-He was loved by his birthfamily, but due to poverty and illness, she wasn’t able to care for him.
+In short, he left everything that he knew.
+His village, his birth mom and his siblings.
+He was loved by his birth family, but due to poverty and illness, she wasn’t able to care for him.
 I can not even imagine sacrificing like that.
-I believe that God has a special place for those women who selflessly give up their children so they can have a future, a life…..so they can eat, be loved on and make a difference in this world.
+God has a special place for those women who selflessly give up their children so they can have a future, a life…..so they can eat, be loved on and make a difference in this world.

-I’m never met him, though I love him.
-I’ve never heard his laugh, but I smile when I see a picture of him smiling.
-I’ve never told him that I love him, yet I would give my life for him.
+I’ve never met him, though I love him.
+On the other hand, I’ve never heard his laugh, but I smile when I see a picture of him smiling.
+Amazingly, I’ve never told him that I love him, yet I would give my life for him.
 I’m aching to see him.
 Aching to touch him, hold him, feed him, love him and tell him of the sacrifice that his mom made and the ultimate sacrifice that my God made for him in sending His Son to die for him.